anonymousNulID/llm4firm/README.md

 ### 🔬 Experimental Verification Bottlenecks

 - **Lack of standardized firmware security benchmarks**
   Unlike traditional tools such as **FirmWalker**, **EMBA**, or **Firmadyne**, which rely on predefined rules or pattern-based scanning, FirmLLM performs semantic-level analysis and configuration-aware reasoning using LLMs.
 This fundamental difference makes it difficult to perform **direct, objective comparisons**:
   - Traditional tools do not provide results with semantic insights or high-level reasoning context
-  - Key elements such as init scripts, configuration semantics, or cross-file logic are not analyzed by baseline tools
   - Manual alignment is often required to interpret whether the findings are equivalent, resulting in **labor-intensive, subjective validation**

 - **Inconsistent vulnerability reporting ground truth**